Flooristics, LLC

 Share Button

-When the carpet is in use, the fibers are put under pressure due to normal foot traffic.
-Because of the spacing between fibers, some of them get pushed down and are not supported on each side by other fibers.
-The result is some rows remain erect while others are matted down.
+When people walk on carpet, normal foot traffic puts pressure on the fibers.
+Because the fibers have spacing between them, some fibers lack support from neighboring fibers and get pushed down.
+As a result, some rows remain erect while others mat down.
 Corn rowing appears exclusively in high traffic areas or on spots where doors pull on the carpet repeatedly.
-It primarily develops across the width of a carpet though not always.
-It can also happen if the owner uses a vacuum where the brush is set too low and crushes the fibers instead of brushing them.
-Because of the alternating rows of firm and crushed fiber, the result resembles a corn field.
+It primarily develops across the width of a carpet, though not always.
+It can also happen when the owner uses a vacuum with the brush set too low.

 Filed Under: Carpet and Rugs Tagged With: carpet corn rowing, carpet problems, corn row, corn row carpet, what is corn rowing